socnetv/app/README.md

 To compile and install SocNetV from source you need the Qt5 toolkit development libraries.
 Qt is an open source C++ toolkit, for Windows, Linux and macOS.

-Windows and MacOS users should download and install Qt from https://www.qt.io/download-qt-installer
+Windows and macOS users should download and install Qt from https://www.qt.io/download-qt-installer

 Linux users need to install the following packages: